mathieu-clement/swiss-post-packages/README.md

 website and parse them to Python objects.

 Eventually I'd like to integrate this into a Home Assistant component.
-It could be fun to see if packages are expected on the current day or following days, and maybe merge data from multiple data, create automations with this information, etc.
+It could be fun to see if packages are expected on the current day or following days, and maybe merge data from multiple people, create automations with this information, etc.

 ## Available Data